mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 + -n is the name for the output prefix
 + -f is the format, here bam paired-end
 + -c is the control file
-+ --nolambda inactivates dynamic lambda background detection
++ --nolambda inactivates dynamic lambda background detection (suggested for CUT&RUN)
 + -g is the genome size
 + -q is the q-value

-We are using a very stringent q-value threshold to call peaks.
 The q-value represents the False Discovery Rate (FDR) and is an adjusted p-value, with a lower q-value indicating a more significant peak.
 A q-value of 0.05, for example, means that 5% of the called peaks are expected to be false positive.

-Here, we specify that 0.01% of called peaks are expected to be false positives.
-For ChIP-seq, we have used q-value up to 10^-6 to very stringently call centromeric CENP-A peaks.
+To illustrate how peak calling parameters affect the output of called peaks, we are taking two approaches.
+Without a control, we are using a very stringent q-value threshold to call peaks ( 0.001% of called peaks are expected to be false positives).
+With a control, we are using a more permissive q-value threshold (

 We have also turned off ```MACS2``` local dynamic lambda, which samples the background at each candidate peak.
 CUT&RUN can have a lot of background noise which can reduce peak calling with active dynamic lambda.
 See [here](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/05_peak_calling_macs.html) for more information about MACS2 lambda and sliding window peak calling algorithm.

 MACS2 will give three output files all named with the prefix you specified in the ```callpeak``` command:
 +

+Let's look at our peak files spreadsheet content.

 IGV is like UCSC Genome Browser lite.
 It serves the same general function but doesn't offer all the same features.
 Most importantly, you can set up a hub for viewing tracks indefinitely that you can share to others with UCSC genome browser.
 We will try it out next.